 Formulas Used to Calculate Home Loan EMI

 When deciding on how to calculate a home loan EMI, it is important to understand eligibility and repayment capacity.
-The EMI is the central piece of information which helps you decide the loan amount or increase the tenor width.
+The EMI is the central piece of information which helps you decide the loan amount or increase the tenure width.
 The EMI is primarily based on three factors –

 - amount of the loan,